JimYeung/Self-Driving-Car/README.md

 ---
 ## Introduction
 You may approach the project via the following methods.
-### Method 1: Walking through the jupyter notebook with trained model on Google Colab
+- Method 1: Walking through the <a href="https://github.com/JimYeung/Self-Driving-Car/tree/main/docs" target="_blank">**Behavioural_Cloning.ipynb**</a> with trained model on Google Colab
-### Method 2: Training your own model.
+- Method 2: Training your own model.
 ---
 ## Installation
 - Install <a href="https://github.com/udacity/self-driving-car-sim/" target="_blank">**Udacity Cars simulator**</a>